tjfulle/matmodlab/_sources/intro/input.txt

 Overview
 ========

-This section describes the conventions used in the Matmodlab API.
+This section describes some conventions used in the Matmodlab API and adopted in user input scripts.

 matmodlab Namespace
 ===================